jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise3.md

    > By running this command, the frontend will be started on your local system.
 Make sure you don't close the terminal tab.

-1. Now you will see the URL for the application, which is running locally.
-To access that hover over the link and do **CTRL+Click**, it will directly navigate to the application interface.
+1. You will now see the URL for the locally running application.
+To access it, hover over the link and press **CTRL+Click** to navigate directly to the application interface.

    ![](../media/ex2img7.png)